MLB rumors: Mariners interested in A's Sonny Gray

 Injuries

-• Washington Nationals pitcher Stephen Strasburg is headed to the 10-day disabled list with a nerve impingement in his right forearm.
+• Washington Nationals placed pitcher Stephen Strasburg on the 10-day disabled list with a nerve impingement in right forearm.

 • Tampa Bay Rays placed pitcher Jake Odorizzi on the 10-day disabled list with a lower back strain.
 Move is retroactive to July 25.